Are you financially prepared if an accident happens to you?

 This additional money could go a long way toward helping your family pay day-to-day living expenses, ensure your children’s education, pay medical bills and rebuild their lives.

 With the AIA Trust Group AD&D Plan, you’re protected from many types of accidents – auto accidents, falls, fires, drownings and more.
 And you’re covered anytime, anywhere* … at home, at work, vacation … on top of any other insurance you may already have.

-Plus, you pay an affordable, members-only group rate – view the Rates and Terms for more details.
+Plus, you pay competitive, members-only group rate – view the Rates and Terms for more details.

-*Subject to U.S. Government regulations on restricted countires.
+*Subject to U.S. Government regulations on restricted countries.